wenjingwang/quokar/docs/index.md

 ## Part 1

 The first part of this project can be found in [this](https://github.com/wenjingwang/quokar/pull/3) pull request.
-Here the function `bayesKL` has been rewrite to improve the speed.
-The previous version of this function calculate the pairwise comparison of Kullback–Leibler divergence for all observations in quantile regression model, which results in the computational complexity of O(2^(n - 1) * n).
-In this new version of function `bayesKL`, we improve the pairwise comparison algrithom by first traverse all observations then implement comparison which simplify the computational complexity to O(n).
+Here the function `bayesKL` has been rewritten to improve the speed.
+The previous version of this function calculated the pairwise comparison of Kullback–Leibler divergence for all observations in quantile regression model, which results in the computational complexity of O(2^(n - 1) * n).
+In this new version of function `bayesKL`, we improve the pairwise comparison algrithom by first traversing all observations then implement comparison which simplifies the computational complexity to O(n).

 Furthermore, we revise function `ALDqr_GCD` and `ALDqr_QD` to adapt to the maximum likelihood estimator of quantile regression under asymmetric Laplace distribution (Benites et al, 2016).
 The calculation of maximum likelihood estimator of quantile regression under asymmetric Laplace distribution is implemented by EM algorithm.
 These two functions are renamed as `GCDqr` and `LDqr` to diagnose outliers in regression model on each quantile based on the mle estimator or maximum likelihood function.